 - USAC live training webinars for potential applicants (starting June 16, 2021)

 After receiving input from ALA and other stakeholders, the Federal Communications Commission (FCC) published the rules and policies for the ECF program on May 11, 2021.
 While the ECF program is not the same as the federal E-rate program, it will leverage some existing E-rate forms and processes to expedite implementation.

-Libraries and schools can apply for funding for the purchase of eligible equipment and services made between July 1, 2021, and June 30, 2022.
+Libraries and schools can apply for funding for the purchase of eligible equipment and services made between July 1, 2021, and June 30, 2023 (originally June 30, 2022, the FCC has extended this by a full calendar year).
 This web page will be updated regularly.

 The ECF program does not exist in a vacuum.
 The American Rescue Plan Act also included $200 million for the Institute of Museum and Library Services (IMLS), the largest single investment in the agency’s 25-year history, providing emergency funding for library expenses brought on by the pandemic.
 IMLS is distributing ARPA funding to State Library Administrative Agencies and via competitive grants.

 - Institute of Museum & Library Services: Federal Government Invests $200 Million in Libraries and Museums to Stimulate American Communities

 - ALA, SHLB, NDIA Webinar: Q&A, Libraries and the Emergency Connectivity Fund